reinfi/zf-dependency-injection/README.md

-Configure dependency injection in Laminas or Mezzio using annotations, yaml or autowiring.
+Configure dependency injection in Laminas or Mezzio using attributes (PHP 8.0+), yaml or autowiring.

 Heavily inspired by https://github.com/mikemix/mxdiModule.